This story is brought to you by Poppy the AV, an all-electric self-driving Cruise vehicle, who knows the ins and outs of the City.

 Few neighborhoods blend sophistication and charm like San Francisco's Jackson Square.

-The Best Eats + Drinks in Jackson Square, SF
+The Best Restaurants in Jackson Square, San Francisco

 Art & Antiques in SF's Jackson Square

 One would be remiss to not check out at least one gallery when you're in the area.
-Jackson Square remains a bit of a locus for contemporary art galleries, even if Roth Martin did step away from the neighborhood's beloved and now-closed Hedge Gallery to get into the sustainable shoe biz.
-The beautifully allocated Gallery Japonesque (824 Montgomery St.) is home to artworks by Alessandro Twombly (artist Cy Twombly's son) and the compelling ink paintings of Japanese artist Yuichi Inoue. // Just a few steps down is Simon Breitbard Fine Arts (843 Montgomery St.), a private gallery and art consulting firm run by Stephanie Breitbard and a team of four other talented ladies.
-Pick up an atmospheric landscape by Markham Johnson, or, if you aren't sure which to pick, defer to the extensive expertise of their in-house consulting team. // Those looking for something a little more historical will find plenty to inspire them at Foster-Gwin Art & Antiques (38 Hotaling Pl.).
-Amble through the high-ceilinged rooms stocked with a beautifully curated collection of Greco-Roman antiquities placed alongside cutting-edge modern art. // Housed in an 1854 bank building, William Stout Architectural Books (804 Montgomery St.) is a design-lover's mecca, piled high with both current and rare titles of architecture, art, and every design discipline under the sun. // Part of the appeal of the expansive art supply and gift shop Artist & Craftsman Supply (555 Pacific Ave.) is the ornate building that it occupies: a former Barbary Coast dance club with elaborate fixtures still in place.
-Don't miss the downstairs tunnel segment that the staff claims was once part of larger network used for the, ahem, unsavory illicit diversions.
+Jackson Square remains a bit of a locus for contemporary art galleries.
+The beautifully allocated Gallery Japonesque (824 Montgomery St.) is home to artworks by Alessandro Twombly (artist Cy Twombly's son) and the compelling ink paintings of Japanese artist Yuichi Inoue. // Just a few steps down is Simon Breitbard Fine Arts (843 Montgomery St.), a private gallery and art consulting firm run by Stephanie Breitbard.
+If you aren't sure which to pick, defer to the extensive expertise of their in-house consulting team of talented women. // Those looking for something a little more historical will find plenty to inspire them at Foster-Gwin Art & Antiques (38 Hotaling Pl.).
+Amble through the high-ceilinged rooms stocked with a beautifully curated collection of Greco-Roman antiquities placed alongside cutting-edge modern art. // Contemporary realism and abstraction works by American and international artists like Jack Wolfe, Gianluca Franzese, and Anne Leone are on view at CK Contemporary(246 Powell St.). // Housed in an 1854 bank building, William Stout Architectural Books (804 Montgomery St.) is a design-lover's mecca, piled high with both current and rare titles of architecture, art, and every design discipline under the sun.

 Shopping in Jackson Square, San Francisco